Luxtripper Travel Editor

 6) As well as this, Bora Bora is home to Matira Beach, often considered to be the most beautiful beach in the world.
 The king of all beaches, Matira Beach is a natural paradise, its swaying palm trees, powdery sands and crystal-clear water akin to a picture from a magazine.
 Whether you want to swim, sunbathe or take a stroll across the sand, your eyes will be in heaven as they feast on the beauty surrounding them.

 7) Bora Bora really is a natural paradise, and this is reflected in the produce available from the island.
 Known for producing black pearls, Bora Bora's pearls are extremely rare and very beautiful.
 They’re also very expensive – a necklace made of black pearls can cost up to $50,000.
-If you're looking to shop for these precious stones, you can visit the bustling Papeete Market whilst staying at the Tahiti Pearl Beach Resort, purchasing some exotic souvenirs as a token of your French Polynesia holiday.
+If you're looking to shop for these precious stones, you can visit the bustling Papeete Market whilst staying at Le Tahiti by Pearl Resorts, purchasing some exotic souvenirs as a token of your French Polynesia holiday.

 8) Feeling thirsty?
 The main produce of the Bora Bora is coconuts, so you can expect to drink plenty of cool and refreshing coconut water during your visit.
 During many events and excursions, guests are taught how to open a coconut with no tools, including in the Conrad Bora Bora Nui's "How to Open a Coconut" cultural activity.